IntersectMBO/governance-actions/mainnet/2026-04-28-twa-emurgo/sponsorship-upgrade-proposal/metadata.raw.md

 #### Day 2: October 8, 2026: Builder Spotlight Day

 The second day will focus on deeper engagement and conversion.
-A second rotation of ecosystem builders will be featured, with an emphasis on networking sessions, live Q&A panels, and technical demonstrations.
+A second rotation of ecosystem builders will be featured, with an emphasis on networking sessions, live Q\&A panels, and technical demonstrations.
 Facilitated media introductions unlocked by this upgrade will take place throughout the day.

 ### Key Performance Indicators (KPIs)